 Holiday Entitlement

-All employees and workers are annually entitled to 5.6 paid weeks holiday.
+All employees and workers were annually entitled to 5.6 paid weeks holiday.

 The following relate to holiday entitlement: